liukonen/cloudy-a/README.md

 ## So what do you need:
 + Raspberry Pi
-+ a SD card for your version of the PI, with Rasbian lite (or rasbian if you want to remote desktop into it later)
++ a SD card for your version of the PI, with Raspbian lite (or Raspbian if you want to remote desktop into it later)
 	+ I personally recomend the Lite version... faster updates, and less things running
 + Internet connectivity to your pi.
 Wifi setup directions can be found [here](https://thepihut.com/blogs/raspberry-pi-tutorials/83502916-how-to-setup-wifi-on-raspbian-jessie-lite).
 Cat cable connections are automatic.
 + RGB LED-strip with 3 Pins for RGB and 1 Strip for power